smartarch/ML-DEECo/README.md

 #### Estimator

 Estimator represents the underlying machine learning model for computing the estimates.
-The framework features `ConstantEstimator` and `NeuralNetworkEstimator`.
+The framework currently provides implementation of several estimators:

+* `ConstantEstimator` &ndash; Predicts a constant value, does not train at all.
+This serves as a baseline.
+* `NeuralNetworkEstimator` &ndash; Fully-connected feedforward neural network implemented using the [TensorFlow framework](https://www.tensorflow.org/).
+* `LinearRegressionEstimator` &ndash; Linear regression model (for regression only) implemented using the [Scikit-learn](https://scikit-learn.org/) framework.

+Other estimators can be implemented by deriving from the `Estimator` class.
+See the `ml_deauto.estimators.Estimator` class for more details and the list of methods which must be implemented.
+This way, one can use other ML model with ML-DEECo.

 Common parameters for the initializer of the `Estimator`s are:

+* `experiment` &ndash; The `Experiment` instance in which the estimator is used.
 * `outputFolder` &ndash; The collected training data and evaluation of the training is exported there.
 Set to `None` to disable export.
 * `name` &ndash; String to identify the `Estimator` in the printed output of the framework (if `printLogs` is `True` and verbosity level was set by `ml_deeco.utils.setVerboseLevel`).
 * `accumulateData` &ndash; If set to `True`, data from all previous iterations are used for training.
 If set to `False` (default), only the data from the last iteration are used for training.